 How do Inline Translations work?

-Once enabled, the inline translation feature will recognize the user’s device language settings and provide a “See translation” link for any post or comment written in a language other than the user’s device language.
+Once enabled, the inline translation feature will recognize the user’s device language settings and provide a “See translation” link for any post, comment or chat message written in a language other than the user’s device language.
 Note: these are the actual mobile phone or browser language settings (for desktop devices), not the Beekeeper app language settings.

 When the user clicks on the “See translation” link, Google Cloud Translation produces an approximate translation in the device’s selected language immediately below the original message.

-This feature currently only applies to content on streams, including posts and comments, and does not apply to chats, campaigns, surveys, or worker bees.
+This feature currently only applies to chats and stream posts and comments, and does not apply to campaigns, surveys, or worker bees.

 How do I turn on Inline Translations?